 - 2 chopped garlic cloves (3 if you love garlic)

 - Tear the kale leaves from the stems and chop the leaves into small pieces (save the stems for juicing).

-- Place the torn kale leaves into a large bowl and massage the leaves with your hands for about 2 to 3 minutes.
+- Place the torn kale leaves into a large bowl.
+Add 1 tablespoon of olive oil and a pinch of salt.
+Massage the leaves with your hands for about 1 to 2 minutes.
 This helps to break the fibers and soften the kale.
 You will notice that the kale will become bright green.

-- Add the walnuts, garlic, and olive oil and toss to combine.
+- To the bowl with kale, add the walnuts, garlic, and olive oil and toss to combine.